-At the time of their application, candidates must:
+At the time of the application, the candidate shall:

-- have a thorough knowledge, both written and spoken (at least C1 level of the Common European Framework of Reference for Languages), of the Maltese and of the English language;
+- have a thorough knowledge, both written and spoken (at least C1 level of the Common European Framework of Reference for Languages) of the Maltese and English languages;

 - possess a level 7 Malta Qualifications Framework (MQF) law degree pursued in Malta, or alternatively an equivalent academic qualification gained abroad and recognised as equivalent in Malta by the Malta Qualifications Recognition Information Centre (MQRIC);

-- have a sound knowledge and understanding of European data protection law and of data protection international instruments;
+- have excellent knowledge and understanding of data protection legislation;

-- have at a minimum of one (1) year of professional experience in European data protection law;
+- have a minimum of two (2) years professional experience in data protection legislation;

 Preference will be given to eligible candidates who: